Nabataean religion: Hegra

 A cult ritual circle on top of Jebel Ithlib rests on a rocky outcropping.
 Small betyls and cult niches dedicated to other gods appear around the Jebel Ithlib site.
 An inscription reading "Lord of the Temple" may refer to Dushara.
 Marseha cults were located here.
 Today, Hegra is known as Mada’in Saleh.

 Outside the Middle East

-In 2023, an underwater archaeological survey of the port of Puteoli (modern Pozzuoli, Italy) uncovered a submerged Nabataean temple.
+The Puteoli Nabataean inscriptions confirm the existence of the religion in Puteoli (modern Pozzuoli, Italy).
+In 2023, an underwater archaeological survey of the port of uncovered a submerged Nabataean temple.
 This is the first and only known Nabataean temple outside the Nabataean homeland.
 The temple appears to have been constructed using local Roman-style materials and techniques, and includes inscriptions in Latin, suggesting a level of integration between Nabataean merchants and the Roman community.
 Inscriptions found at the site, such as "Dusari sacrum," indicate that the temple served as a place of worship dedicated to Dushara.
 The temple is believed to have reached its end when it was filled with concrete following the establishment of the Roman province of Arabia Petraea in AD 106, marking the decline of Nabataean trade.